VidicL13/Confidence-regions/README.md

 # Confidence-regions
 Research &amp; Comparison of Confidence regions from different methods

+This repo is a part of my thesis research.

 # Goals

 - Accuracy comparison of confidence regions given by different methods